Sublinearity of the number of semi-infinite branches for geometric random trees: Models and sublinearity results

 The straight character of the Euclidean FPP Tree is stated in Theorem 2.6 of \cite{HN01} (for $\alpha>1$).
 It then follows:

 \begin{prop}[Theorems 1.8 and 1.9 of \cite{HN01}] For any $\alpha>1$, the Euclidean FPP Tree $\TT_{\alpha}$ a.s. satisfies statements $[S1]$ and $[S2]$. \end{prop}

 The definition of the number $\chi_{r}$ of semi-infinite geodesics of the Euclidean FPP Tree $\TT_{\alpha}$ at level $r$ requires to be more precise than in Section \ref{sect:RPT}.
-Indeed, the vertices of geodesics of $\TT_{\alpha}$ are not sorted w.r.t. their euclidean norms and these geodesics may cross many times any given sphere.
-So, let us consider the graph obtained from $\TT_{\alpha}$ after deleting any geodesic $(X^{O},X_{2},\ldots,X_{n})$ with $n\geq 2$ (except the endpoint $X_{n}$) such that the vertices $X^{O},X_{2},\ldots,X_{n-1}$ belong to the ball $B(O,r)$ but not $X_{n}$.
+Since the vertices of geodesics of $\TT_{\alpha}$ are not sorted w.r.t. their Euclidean norms, geodesics may cross many times any given circle.
+So, let us consider the graph obtained from $\TT_{\alpha}$ after deleting any geodesic $(X^{O},X_{2},\ldots,X_{n})$ with $n\geq 2$ (except the endpoint $X_{n}$) such that the vertices $X^{O},X_{2},\ldots,X_{n-1}$ belong to the disk $D(O,r)$ but $X_{n}$ is outside.
 Then, $\chi_{r}$ counts the unbounded connected components of this graph.
 Now, let $\theta\in[0 ; 2\pi)$ and $c>0$.
-The random integer $\chi_{r}(\theta,c)$ denotes the number of these unbounded connected components emanating from a vertex $X$ such that the edge $[A(X);X]$ crosses the arc of the sphere $S(O,r)$ centered at $re^{\i\theta}$ and with length $c$.
+The random integer $\chi_{r}(\theta,c)$ denotes the number of these unbounded connected components emanating from a vertex $X$ such that the edge $[A(X);X]$ crosses the arc $\arc_{r}(\theta,c)$ of the circle $\CC_{r}$.
 Here is the sublinearity result satisfied by the Euclidean FPP Tree:

 \begin{theorem} Let $\theta\in[0 ; 2\pi)$ and $c>0$ be real numbers.
 Assume $\alpha\geq 2$.
 Then,

 Furthermore, the sequence $(\chi_{r}(\theta,c))_{r>0}$ does not tend to $0$ a.s.:

 \end{theorem}